mdonelli/games-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

+##Games App

+<p>This is an example project with php backend and angular frontend.
+The backend is in another repository.
+The site lists games for the selected brand and country and filters blocked games.

+##Setup

+- Node version: v20.3.1
+- Npm version: 9.7.2
+- Run: npm install
+- Create your environment.development.ts config file in the environments folder, from the default environment.ts.
+- Set your apiUrl (The ip address of the project's backend server).
+- Optionally change gameImageUrl and gameImageExtension values.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.